crolllab/crolllab_v3/index.md

 ---  |---
+6 March 2026 | A big welcome to Sam joining us for a postdoc!
+Check out his blog posts [here](/blog/).
 2 Feb 2026 | A very warm welcome to Carlos, Ghizlane and Théophile joining us for postdoc projects!
 Check out their blog posts [here](/blog/).
 5 Dec 2025 | We had a wonderful Christmas dinner together.
 So tasty raclette!
 1 Dec 2025 | A very warm welcome to Jigisha joining us as a postdoc!
 Check out her blog post [here](/blog/).